I had never heard of kukui oil until Connock London Kukui Oil Soothing Bath & Shower Oil came into my life.

-Kukui oil is derived from the nuts of the kukui tree, the state tree of Hawaii.
-Its scientific name is aleurites moluccana, but it is more commonly known as the candlenut tree, because the Hawaiian people used to burn oil in kukui nuts to illuminate the nights.
+Kukui oil comes from the nuts of the kukui tree, the state tree of Hawaii.
+Scientists call it aleurites moluccana but for everyone else it’s the candlenut tree (the Hawaiian people used to burn oil in kukui nuts to illuminate the nights).

-Kukui oil is rich in polyunsaturated acids that moisturize skin and help prevent water loss.
-This is why, after using kukui oil, skin feels so silky soft to the touch – but not at all greasy.
+Kukui oil is rich in polyunsaturated acids that moisturize skin and prevent water loss.
+That’s why it makes skin feels so silky soft to the touch – but not at all greasy.

 It also explains why kukui oil is said to help with stretch marks and scars.
-They both form when skin loses way too much water.
-By making sure moisture is well-sealed in, kukui oil helps prevent and improve their appearance (but, it can’t make them go away!).
+They form when skin loses way too much water.
+Kukui oil seals moisture in so it can’t escape, helping to prevent and improve their appearance (but, it can’t make them go away completely!).

 We do know something, though.
-Kukui oil contains plenty of omega 3, which are well-known to help reduce inflammation in the skin, so there’s a chance it may really help.
-As science takes its time to comfirm or deny this claim, there’s not much harm in trying it.
+Kukui oil contains plenty of omega 3, which are well-known to help reduce inflammation in the skin.
+Inflammation is a trigger for both conditions so this may explain the mystery.

 The Bottom Line

-Although there isn’t much research on kukui oil yet, what we know is promising.
+Kukui oil is little known but very promising.
 It has moisturizing and inflammatory properties that leaves skin soft but not greasy.
-That alone is reason enough for me to keep using it.